Seneca-ICTOER/OPS102/docs/01-Introduction-to-OS/05-History.md

 # A Brief History of Operating Systems

 Many operating systems have been released.
-This is a timeline of some of the milestone events leading to some of the most prominent operating systems used today:
+This is a timeline of a few of the milestone events leading to some of the most prominent operating systems used today: